 The company maintains good working relationships with its providers of banking and legal services, Security Trustee, Investors and sole Shareholder.
-The Company has no direct business relationships with other suppliers or customers.
+The Company has no direct business relationships with other suppliers or customers

 We meet annually with our Investors, holding an annual presentation, and keep them updated on any significant changes, providing information which is in the public domain.
-This year our meeting was virtual.

-The Company's business operations have a positive impact on communities and the environment, via onlending and any gift aid made to the parent organisation, whose charitable objectives include community investment and providing housing.
+The Company's business operations have a positive impact on communities and the environment, via on-lending and any gift aid made to the parent organisation, whose charitable objectives include community investment and providing housing.
 The parent organisation's housing stock has a good average SAP rating of 72 and funding is used to build new housing of a higher SAP rating.